cyverse-archive/DE/services/api/endpoints/tree-viewing.md

 }
 ```

-Otherwise, the response body will contain information about the cause of the
+Otherwise, the response body will contain information about the cause of the failure.
-failure.

 Here's an example of a successful service call:

 ```
-$ curl -s "http://by-tor:8888/secured/tree-viewer-urls?proxyToken=$(cas-ticket)&path=/iplant/home/nobody/sample1.newick" | python -mjson.tool
+$ curl -sH "$AUTH_HEADER" "http://by-tor:8888/secured/tree-viewer-urls?path=/iplant/home/nobody/sample1.newick" | python -mjson.tool
 {
     "tree-urls": [
         {